 You’ve clearly worked with a wide range of models, what tips can you recommend to people looking to expand their portfolio?

-First, you have to understand what you want to do, create a mood board and sent to a modeling agency.
+First, you have to understand what you want to do, create a mood board and sent it to a modeling agency.
 They will give you choices with their new faces that need pictures.
 Try to choose the best one for your idea even is maybe less experienced.
 Fresh models have a great desire to grow just like you.

 Describe a typical shoot.

 I typically shoot starts with the idea even it is a client, an editorial or a test.
 With the idea, I start to make a mood board so everybody from my team understands what we have to do.
-If you have a fashion stylist, you will have the good wardrobe if not you have to search for them to match the mood board.
+If you have a fashion stylist, you will have a good wardrobe if not you have to search for them to match the mood board.
 You choose the model for it.
 With all these, I create my setup and I wait for the hair and makeup to be done.
 Then is just about creativity and experience.
-If you know what you have to do it is easy and take less time for everybody.
+If you know what you have to do it is easy and takes less time for everybody.

 How much time do you spend taking photos, versus retouching photos?